Quick Guide to Window Types

 Vertically Opening Windows

 There are 2 types of windows that open vertically.
 Double-Hung Windows have 2 sashes that slide up and down.
 You can either open the top or the bottom of the window.
 Single-Hung windows are similar but only the bottom part can move up.
 The top part is stationary.
-Vertically opening sliding windows are very popular in the Greater Seattle area for their convenience and versatility.
+Vertically opening sliding windows, both single hung and double hung windows, are very popular in the Greater Seattle area for their convenience and versatility.

 Still have questions?
 We’re happy to help, just send us a message online!
 At Lake Washington Windows & Doors, we strive to make window buying easy and informative – our ultimate goal is helping our customers choose windows that they will be happy with for many years to come.